gsi102/spotifyapp/README.md

 > The App is in the Development mode on Spotify, which means that I have to add users manually so they can see the result.
 If you are interested in, please send me an email associated with Spotify account and I will add it in the whitelist.

 ## App functionality:
-The app uses Spotify API.
+The App uses Spotify API.
 When any user logs in his Spotify account a document is created in the Firestore database with a unique id and timestamp field.
 Keys for access, refresh tokens, timestamp, theme, etc. also are set with values in the **Localstorage**

 Albums, playlists, and categories are fetched from the Spotify API in three blocks:
 - new-releases